Nikon Z7 vs Sony A6300

 - More heavily discounted: Has been around for much longer (launched in February 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the Z7 is the clear winner of the match-up (18 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the Z7 is the clear winner of the match-up (19 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the Z7 and the A6300 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.